-Cosmetic dentistry VAT is becoming a hot topic as more dentists move into facial aesthetics and non-surgical treatments like Botox and dermal fillers.
+Cosmetic dentistry and VAT are becoming a hot topic as more dentists move into facial aesthetics and non-surgical treatments like Botox and dermal fillers.
 While these services can boost revenue, they also bring VAT complications that HMRC is now looking at in more detail.
 If you’re a dentist offering cosmetic treatments, here’s what you need to know.

-Why Cosmetic Dentistry VAT Matters
+Why Cosmetic Dentistry VAT Exemption Matters

-The Illuminate Case – A Warning Sign
+The Illuminate Case – A Warning Sign For VAT Registration

 Illuminate Skin Clinics Ltd offered treatments such as fat freezing, fillers, and facials.
 HMRC ruled these were not exempt from VAT because they were primarily cosmetic.
 Illuminate Skin Clinics Ltd appealed to the First-tier Tax Tribunal, but they agreed with HMRC, stating: